 Botox and Fillers FAQ:

-Injections with Botox is a treatment that is used to treat wrinkles, mostly in the upper face and eye area.
+Injections with Botox in mid Michigan is a treatment that is used to treat wrinkles, mostly in the upper face and eye area.
 The procedure involves injecting botulinum toxin into specific muscles of the face, weakening these muscles so that they cannot pull on the underlying skin, thus no wrinkles.

 Dermal Fillers are a group of gel substances which are used in facial aesthetics to contour or add volume to places where wrinkles and folds have appeared due to aging.
 Fillers may also be used to correct lines and wrinkles, but their primary purpose is to plump facial features such as lips, cheeks, chin, and other areas that have lost volume because of aging and other elements.